avalanche-foundation/ACPs/ACPs/23-p-chain-native-transfers.md

 ## Abstract

 Support native transfers on P-chain.
+This enables users to transfer P-chain assets without leaving the P-chain or using a transaction type that's not meant for native transfers.

 ## Motivation

 Currently, the P-chain has no simple transfer transaction type.
 The X-chain supports this functionality through a `BaseTx`.
 Although the P-chain contains transaction types that extend `BaseTx`, the `BaseTx` transaction type itself is not a valid transaction.

-This ACP details the functionality of the new transaction type.
-Activation of `BaseTx` on the Avalanche Network must be done in a mandatory upgrade.
+This leads to abnormal implementations of P-chain native transfers like in the AvalancheGo wallet which abuses [`CreateSubnetTx`](https://github.com/ava-labs/avalanchego/blob/v1.10.15/wallet/chain/p/builder.go#L54-L63) to replicate the functionality contained in `BaseTx`.

 ## Specification

-Support `BaseTx` as a valid transaction on P-chain.
-The transaction itself is fully implemented as most other P-chain transactions extend this type.
-Implementors must take care of adding `BaseTx` to the appropriate codecs used by AvalancheGo.
+To support `BaseTx`, Avalanche Network Clients (like AvalancheGo) must register `BaseTx` with the type ID `0x22` in codec version `0x00`.

+For the specification of the transaction itself, see [here](https://github.com/ava-labs/avalanchego/blob/v1.10.15/vms/platformvm/txs/base_tx.go#L29).
+Note that most other P-chain transactions extend this type, the only change in this ACP is to register it as a valid transaction itself.

 ## Backwards Compatibility

 Adding a new transaction type is an execution change and requires a mandatory upgrade for activation.
 Implementors must take care to reject this transaction prior to activation.
+This ACP only details the specification of the added `BaseTx` transaction type.

 ## Reference Implementation